progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--The most common range specification is the double-dot syntax.
 This basically asks Git to resolve a range of commits that are reachable from one commit but aren’t reachable from another.
 For example, say you have a commit history that looks like Figure 6-1.-->

 Die gängigste Weise, Commit-Reihen anzugeben, ist die Zwei-Punkte-Notation.
-Allgemein gesagt evaluiert Git eine Reihe von Commits, die von einem Commit aus erreichbar sind, nicht aber von einem anderen (xxx ??? xxx).
+Allgemein gesagt liefert Git damit eine Reihe von Commits, die von dem einem Commit aus erreichbar sind, allerdings nicht von dem anderen aus.
 Nehmen wir z.B. an, Du hättest eine Commit-Historie wie die folgende (Bild 6-1).

 <!--Figure 6-1.
 Example history for range selection.-->